Cloverfield/Kishin: Plot

-In the third part, Mr. Aiba arrives and kills the cult members.
+Mr. Aiba arrives and kills the cult members.
 He tells Kishin that Mrs. Aiba sabotaged a Tagruato experiment involving the monster called Splinter of Amnion (known to the cult as God's vestige) and fused its DNA (in the form of a tiny ball) with Kishin's in order for the cult to use him as a vessel to control the monster, as the Splinter requires a host.
-She was killed by Tagruato as a consequence.
-Kishin is the only person on the planet who has the monster's DNA inside his body, and he can also control it.
+She was killed by Tagruato as consequence.
+Kishin is the only person with the monster's DNA inside his body and is able to control it.
 Mr. Aiba tells Kishin that he has to die for the sake of humanity, and he is willing to die along with him.
-Mr. Aiba activates a switch that causes an explosion, but the monster arrives and shields Kishin with its hand.
+Mr. Aiba activates a switch that causes an explosion but the monster arrives and shields Kishin with its hand.
 Meanwhile, Aiko escapes the shelter and kills one of the monster's parasites.
-She then witnesses Kishin standing in front of the monster.
+She witnesses Kishin stand in front of the monster.
 Kishin communicates with the monster and recalls his past.
-He realizes that his entire life has been nothing but misery and betrayal, and ends up succumbing into madness and rides on top of the monster's head.
-Kishin decides to abandon his useless self and destroy the cruel world that had been tormenting him.
+He realizes that his life has been nothing but misery and betrayal and succumbs to madness.
+Kishin decides to abandon his useless self and destroy the cruel world that tormented him.
 Kishin and the monster begin to mobilize.